HungryHowies/Wazuh-and-Zitadel-Setup/README.md

 ```
 chown -R wazuh-indexer:wazuh-indexer /etc/wazuh-indexer/certs
 ```
 Adjust Wazuh-indexer configuration file.
-The default certificates names need to be renamed to match the ones in the certs directory.
+The default certificates names need to be renamed to match the ones in the cert’s directory.

 Example: